martinapugliese/tales-science-data/README.md

 ## What's this

-This Gitbook is a personally elaborated collection of material on _Data Science_.
+This book is a personally elaborated collection of material on _Data Science_.

 The title refers to, without intention to be comparable by any means, Poe's _Tales of Mistery and Imagination_.
 Traditionally, _science_ has the reputation of something cryptic in the general public, while the enormous rise in data talk these days renders data itself a grandiose playground for imagination.